tmy-ide/Results-Summary-Component/README.md

 ### What I learned

-- I learned the difference between nth-of-type and nth-child and how they're used.
+- I learned the difference between nth-of-type and nth-child.
 I had issues with nth-child but stepping back and taking the time to learn how to use it helped me understand the problem I was facing.
 - I installed fonts for the first time.
-It was easy to do but a helpful thing to learn about.
+It was easy to do but a useful thing to learn about.
-- This is the first project which I had to create a component through a mobile viewport.
-So I had to learn the proper css rule to acheive that.
+- This is the first project that I had to create with mobile proportions.
+It felt a tad closer to what a real life project may entail.

 ### Continued development

- Although I am developing my flexbox skills, I believe it will become necessary for me to learn how to use CSS grid soon in order to be more efficient in alignment.
+ Although I am developing my flexbox skills, I believe it will become necessary for me to learn how to use CSS grid and position elements soon in order to be more efficient in aligning elements.

 ### Useful resources